Code-Institute-Submissions/MSierag-SiteStorage_NovResub/README.md

         -if the login was successfull, the user is redirected to the Home page with a flash message of "Welcome (username)" -if the login was unsuccessfull, the user is redirected to the Login page with a flash message of "Username and / or password incorrect".

+##### Profile page

+-   Top of the screen shows the navbar which now show the buttons "Home", "New item", "Locations" and "Logout".

+-   Middle section is formed by a card which displays the message "(username) logged in successfully".

+-   Below this section is a simple statement invites the user to select a task above.

 ##### Home page

 -   Top of the screen shows the navbar which now show the buttons "Home", "New item", "Locations" and "Logout".